Last Updated on March 28, 2023 by Toya

 If you can find mace blades, then they can serve as a good whole nutmeg substitute.
 It is less common so this particular spice may be harder to find.

 Whole cinnamon sticks which are pretty easy to get are another great substitute for whole nutmeg.
-If using them whole, cinnamon sticks work best for beverages, rice dishes, soups, stews, and other recipes that make it easy to fish out the whole sticks once the meal is cooked.
+If using them whole, cinnamon sticks work best for beverages, rice dishes like rice pudding, soups, stews, and other recipes that make it easy to fish out the whole sticks once the meal is cooked.

 Recipes that use nutmeg